-Student Health Insurance Program (SHIP)
+Student Health Insurance Plan (SHIP)

 We support the educational mission of Colorado School of Mines and the academic success of our students by offering high-quality health insurance at a reasonable cost.

-Health Insurance for Students
+Health Insurance For Students

 Coverage requirements and option to waive insurance

 Mines requires all students to have adequate health insurance as a condition of enrollment.
 No distinction is made for part-time versus full-time status.
 Degree-seeking U.S. citizens and permanent resident students who demonstrate coverage that meets Mines’ requirements may waive the health insurance provided by Mines using the online enrollment/waiver system.
-Information on coverage requirements can be found the Measure Up page.
+Information on coverage requirements can be found on the Measure Up page.

 Annual Enrollment or Waiver Required